 - Can you tell me how far we are from the pipe?

-I look a little upwards, and can now see this enormous mass of dozens of ton of steel swinging around in all directions at the discretion of the swell.
+I looked a little upwards and could now see this enormous mass of dozens of tons of steel swinging around in all directions at the mercy of the swell.

 - The jet is about five to six meters on the port side of the pipe.